Tech-Prescient/vapt-tooling/README.md

 `Note:` Do __NOT__ change the container directories in the run command.
 Only change the host machine directories and env variable values.

-### Preparing ZAP Configs directory
+### Preparing VAPT-ZAPConfigs directory

-In the previous docker run command you need to specify the `zap-configs-dir-path`.
+In the previous docker run command you need to specify the `VAPT-Zap-output`.
 You must be wondering, what should be the contents of that directory.
-The directory should have the same structure like `Sample Configs` directory.
+The directory should have the same structure like `VAPT-Zap-output` directory.
 It should contain the following files and folders in it -

 1. extra_modules/ - (required, if the `authentication.py` script has some external dependency)